-The following table sets forth certain information regarding beneficial ownership of our common stock as of November 30, 2000, and as adjusted to reflect the sale of shares offered hereby by the selling shareholder.
+The following table sets forth certain information regarding beneficial ownership by the selling shareholder of our common stock as of August 30, 2001, and the number of shares offered hereby by the selling shareholder.

 The entity named in the table has sole voting power and investment power with respect to all shares listed as owned by such entity.
 Beneficial ownership is determined in accordance with the rules of the Securities and Exchange Commission and includes voting or investment power with respect to the securities.